pchalamet/cassandra-sharp/README.md

 ============
 To build cassandra-sharp, run this command:

+	GenerateVersion.cmd

+If you want to build a specific version or specific flavor, use:

 	GenerateVersion.cmd <flavor> <VersionNumber> <VersionStatus>

 NOTE: type "GenerateVersion.cmd /?" for more info.

 You will find a package named in the OutDir folder:

 	cassandra-sharp-bin-<VersionNumber>-<VersionStatus>.zip

 Sample configuration